spatie/laravel-settings/README.md

 #### Adding a property

-You can add a property to a settings group as such:
+You can add a property to a settings group:

 ```php
 public function up(): void